Verizon/verizon_burp_extensions_ai/CONTRIBUTING.md

-# Contributing to Verizon AI Burp Extensions
+# Contributing to Verizon AI Burp Extensions (VAIBE)

-Thank you for your interest in contributing to the Verizon AI Burp Extensions!
+Thank you for your interest in contributing to the Verizon AI Burp Extensions (VAIBE)!
 This document provides guidelines for contributing and reporting issues to help maintain a collaborative and productive environment.

 All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions related to this project, including issues, pull requests, and any real-time communications.